Rebel Queen

 Sobre este áudio

-Born to a poor Jewish family in Cold War Budapest, Susan Polgar would emerge as the one of the greatest female chess players the world had ever seen.
+Born to a poor Jewish family in Cold War Budapest, Susan Polgar would emerge as the one of the greatest female chess players the world had ever seen—the highest rated female player on the planet and the first woman to earn the men's Grandmaster title.
+As a teenager in 1986, she became the first woman to qualify for the men's World Chess Championship cycle, later achieving the game's triple crown, holding World Championship titles in three major chess time formats.

-Yet, at every turn, she was pitted against a sexist culture, a hostile Communist government, vicious anti-Semitism, and powerful enemies.
+Yet at every turn, she was pitted against a sexist culture, a hostile Communist government, vicious antisemitism, and powerful enemies.
 She endured sabotage and betrayal, state-sponsored intimidation, and violent assault.
-And she overcame all of it to break the game's long-standing gender barrier and claim her place at the pinnacle of professional chess.
+And she overcame all of it to break the game's long-standing gender barrier and claim her place at the pinnacle of professional chess, before going on to coach other players and build two separate college chess dynasties.

 Before her improbable rise, it was taken for granted that women were incapable of excellence in the game of chess.
-More than question those entrenched beliefs, Susan Polgar disproved them single-handedly.
+Susan Polgar single-handedly disproved this belief.